Walter Cronkite: Political activism

 In 2003, Cronkite, who owned property on Martha's Vineyard, became involved in a long-running debate over his opposition to the construction of a wind farm in that area.
 In his column, he repeatedly condemned President George W. Bush and the 2003 invasion of Iraq.
-Cronkite appeared in the 2004 Robert Greenwald film Outfoxed, where he offered commentary on what he said were unethical and overtly political practices at the Fox News Channel.
+Cronkite appeared in the 2004 Robert Greenwald film Outfoxed, where he offered commentary on what he said were unethical and overtly political practices at the Fox News channel.
 Cronkite remarked that when Fox News was founded by Rupert Murdoch, "it was intended to be a conservative organization – beyond that; a far-right-wing organization".
 In January 2006, during a press conference to promote the PBS documentary about his career, Cronkite said that he felt the same way about America's presence in Iraq as he had about their presence in Vietnam in 1968 and that he felt America should recall its troops.

-Cronkite spoke out against the War on Drugs in support of the Drug Policy Alliance, writing a fundraising letter and appearing in advertisements on behalf of the DPA.
+Cronkite spoke out against the war on drugs in support of the Drug Policy Alliance, writing a fundraising letter and appearing in advertisements on behalf of the DPA.
 In the letter, Cronkite wrote: "Today, our nation is fighting two wars: one abroad and one at home.
 While the war in Iraq is in the headlines, the other war is still being fought on our own streets.
 Its casualties are the wasted lives of our own citizens.
 I am speaking of the war on drugs.
 And I cannot help but wonder how many more lives, and how much more money, will be wasted before another Robert McNamara admits what is plain for all to see: the war on drugs is a failure."

 Personal life

 Cronkite was married for nearly 65 years to Mary Elizabeth 'Betsy' Maxwell Cronkite, from March 30, 1940, until her death from cancer on March 15, 2005.
-They had three children: Nancy Cronkite, Mary Kathleen (Kathy) Cronkite, and Walter Leland (Chip) Cronkite III (who is married to actress Deborah Rush).
+They had three children: Nancy Cronkite, Mary Kathleen "Kathy" Cronkite, and Walter Leland (Chip) Cronkite III (who is married to actress Deborah Rush).
 Cronkite dated singer Joanna Simon from 2005 to 2009.

-A grandson, Walter Cronkite IV, now works at CBS.
-Cronkite's cousin is former Mayor of Kansas City and 2008 Democratic nominee for Missouri's 6th congressional district Kay Barnes.

-Cronkite was an accomplished sailor and enjoyed sailing coastal waters of the United States in his custom-built 48-foot Sunward "Wyntje".
+A grandson, Walter Cronkite IV, worked at CBS and currently serves as director of communications at the Structured Finance Association.
+Cronkite's cousin is former Mayor of Kansas City and 2008 Democratic nominee for Missouri's 6th congressional district Kay Barnes.Cronkite was an accomplished sailor and enjoyed sailing coastal waters of the United States in his custom-built 48-foot Sunward Wyntje.
 Cronkite was a member of the United States Coast Guard Auxiliary, with the honorary rank of commodore.
 Throughout the 1950s, he was an aspiring sports car racer, even racing in the 1959 12 Hours of Sebring.

+Cronkite was an Episcopalian.
+He briefly considered entering the ministry before deciding to embark on a career in journalism.

 Cronkite was reported to be a fan of the game Diplomacy, which was rumored to be Henry Kissinger's favorite game.